Exploring the Characteristics and Applications of Type 3 Pressure Vessels

 What is a Type 3 pressure vessel?

-A Type 3 pressure vessel combines a carbon-fiber composite outer shell and a metal liner, typically made of steel or aluminum.
-The carbon-fiber shell provides structural support, while the metal liner acts as a barrier between the vessel’s contents and the external environment.
-These vessels are commonly used in high-pressure applications, such as storing and transporting compressed gases.
+A Type 3 pressure vessel features a carbon-fiber composite outer shell that is combined with a metal liner, which is typically made of aluminum or stainless steel.
+The composite shell provides structural integrity, while the metal liner acts as a barrier, ensuring gas impermeability and preventing leaks.
+As a result, these vessels are commonly used in high-pressure applications, such as hydrogen storage, alternative fuel systems, and aerospace industries.

 What are the advantages of Type 3 pressure vessels?